Rhinoplasty in Memphis, TN with Dr. Langsdon

-Rhinoplasty, more commonly known as a nose job, is the operation designed to improve the appearance of the nose.
-The rhinoplasty surgery involves the meticulous removal and/or reshaping of the nasal bones and cartilage.
+Rhinoplasty, more commonly known as a nose job, is an operation designed to improve the nose’s appearance.
+Rhinoplasty surgery involves the meticulous removal and reshaping of the nasal bones and cartilage.

 Most rhinoplasty surgeries are performed to improve appearance.
-Facial harmony may be disturbed when a nose is out of proportion with other facial features (because it is too wide, too long, too large, is crooked, is deformed secondary to traumatic injury, has a hump or drooping tip, etc.).
-Fixing nasal deformities through rhinoplasty can often improve a person’s self-image, which in turn may improve that person’s self confidence and self-esteem.
+Facial harmony may be disturbed when a nose is out of proportion with other facial features (because it is too broad, long, large, crooked, deformed secondary to traumatic injury, and has a hump or drooping tip, etc.).
+Removing nasal deformities through rhinoplasty can often improve a person’s self-image, which may improve a person’s self-confidence and self-esteem.

 A rhinoplasty can often improve your overall appearance as well as improve how the nose functions.
 Some of the cosmetic improvements that our rhinoplasty patients in Memphis seek include decreasing or increasing the nose size, changing the shape or position of the tip of the nose, narrowing the nostrils, or straightening the nose.

-The Langsdon Clinic specializes in facial procedures like the rhinoplasty, and through their decades of work with thousands of patients they’ve gained invaluable expertise and the experience with the nuances of facial procedures.
+The Langsdon Clinic specializes in facial procedures like rhinoplasty.
+Through their decades of work with thousands of patients, they’ve gained invaluable expertise and experience with the nuances of facial procedures.

 The Ideal Rhinoplasty Candidate

-On the other hand, if you are in good health, it is never too late for nasal surgery.
+If your facial bones have stopped growing and if you are in good health, it is never too late for nasal surgery.
 Sometimes a nose becomes progressively disfigured with age.
-A long nose with a drooping tip may be a result of aging, and a rhinoplasty surgery can provide a nose life for a more youthful appearance.
-In fact, those seeking a rhinoplasty in Memphis often pair it with a facelift to give themselves comprehensive facial rejuvenation.
+A long nose with a drooping tip may result from aging, and a rhinoplasty surgery can provide a nose lift for a more youthful appearance.
+Those seeking rhinoplasty in Memphis often pair it with a facelift to give themselves comprehensive facial rejuvenation.

 Rhinoplasty Surgery at The Langsdon Clinic

-Patients who are unhappy about their nose and seeking rhinoplasty surgery in the Memphis area should consult with an experienced cosmetic surgeon like Dr. Langsdon.
-Dr. Langsdon has specialized in facial plastic surgery for over 25 years and there is no one more experienced in the community.
+Patients unhappy about their nose and seeking rhinoplasty surgery in the Memphis area should consult with an experienced and skillful cosmetic surgeon like Dr. Langsdon, who has specialized in facial plastic surgery for over 25 years.
+There is no one more experienced in the community.

-Our rhinoplasty will be performed in the clinic’s outpatient surgical facility.
-Preoperatively, the patient will be given medication to help them relax, promote healing, and help minimize swelling and bruising.
+Your rhinoplasty will be performed in the clinic’s outpatient surgical facility.
+Preoperatively, you will be given medication to help you relax, promote healing, and help minimize swelling and bruising.
 Generally, twilight sedation is used and supplemented by local anesthesia.
-Most patients report that the rhinoplasty surgery is painless and that they have very little memory of the experience.
+Most patients report that the rhinoplasty surgery is painless and have very little memory of the experience.

 During the patient’s consultation, Dr. Langsdon will analyze the width of the nose to see if it needs to be narrowed.
 Wide, flaring nostrils may necessitate an incision in the crease where the side of the nostril joins the upper lip and cheek.
 These incisions usually become inconspicuous with time.